Korialstrasz2/Sfintegrator/README.md

 ## Data storage

 Org definitions and OAuth tokens are stored in `data/orgs.json`.
 Treat this file as sensitive because it may contain refresh tokens.

+## Troubleshooting

+- **"Restricted Domain" during login:** Your Salesforce org likely enforces the *Restrict login domains* policy and rejects credentials on `login.salesforce.com` or `test.salesforce.com`.
+When adding the org in SF Integrator, choose **Custom Domain** and provide your My Domain login URL (for example `https://your-domain.my.salesforce.com`).
+Alternatively, relax the policy in **Setup → My Domain** so the OAuth flow can start from the selected host.